rbalestr-lab/stable-ssl/README.rst

 We achieve that by taking the best--and only the best--from the most eponymous AI libraries: PytorchLightning, VISSL, Wandb, Hydra, Submitit.

-``stable-SSL`` implements all the basic boilerplate code, including data loading, logging, checkpointing, optimization, etc. It offers users full flexibility to customize each part of the pipeline through a configuration file, enabling easy selection of network architectures, loss functions, evaluation metrics, data augmentations and more.
+``stable-SSL`` implements all the basic boilerplate code, including data loading, logging, checkpointing and optimization.
+It offers users full flexibility to customize each part of the pipeline through a configuration file, enabling easy selection of network architectures, loss functions, evaluation metrics, data augmentations and more.
 These components can be sourced from stable-SSL itself, popular libraries like PyTorch, or custom modules created by the user.
-This flexibility allows users to quickly get started with their research ideas.

 Why stable-SSL?